 Back in about 2004, this recipe completely puzzled me.
+I liked the taste so much, I made batch after batch, trying to figure out what was happening.
 Af first, the texture wasn't right.
-But each batch tasted good, so good in fact that I kept trying to figure out what was happening.
-The trick?
-Making sure that the macadamia nut butter reaches a consistency just a stage past runny peanut butter.
+The trick I finally figured out?
+You have to make sure sure that the macadamia nut butter reaches a consistency just a stage past runny peanut butter.
 Finally perfection, so perfect, they were voted the family favorite that year!
-(And this is a family with lots-lots-lots of favorite Christmas cookie contenders.)
+(And mine is a family with lots-lots-lots of favorite Christmas cookie contenders.)
 The cookies are crisp on the outside, chewy in the center and lightly spiced with fresh nutmeg.

 Once in a while, a recipe shows such promise you make it again and again, until getting it exactly right.